[Recipe 2] SWEETCORN, PEA and QUINOA FRITTERS

 ♦ 5 cups reserved undressed Roast corn, quinoa and pea salad

-3 spring onions (scallions), white parts only, thinly sliced (reserve dark green parts for serving)
+3 spring onions (scallions), white parts only, thinly sliced (reserve green parts for serving)

 4 tablespoons olive oil